Non-negatively curved GKM orbifolds: Coverings of GKM graphs

 \begin{proposition} The covering $\pi$ is Galois, i.e., the deck transformation group of $\pi$ acts simply transitively on the fibers of $\pi$. \end{proposition} \begin{proof} Let $x,y\in V(\tilde\Gamma)$ such that $\pi(x)=\pi(y) = : z$.
 The covering $\pi$ induces a bijection

-We first claim that $\psi$ respects the combinatorial types of the maximal simplices at $x$ and $y$.
+We first claim that $f$ respects the combinatorial types of the local factors at $x$ and $y$.
 In fact, this property is clear for $\pi:E(\tilde\Gamma)_x\to E(\Gamma)_z$.
-At the vertex $y$, the covering $\pi$ necessarily maps a maximal simplex attached to $y$ to a simplex of the same type.
-As the combinatorial structure of the simplices at $y$ is, by Lemma \ref{sec:gkm-graphs-2}, the same as that of the simplices at $x$, and hence also the same as that of the simplices at $z$, it follows that $\pi$ has to respect the combinatorial structures of the maximal simplices at $y$ as well.
+At the vertex $y$, the covering $\pi$ necessarily maps a local factor attached to $y$ to a local factor of the same type.
+As the combinatorial structure of the local factors at $y$ is, by Lemma \ref{sec:gkm-graphs-2}, the same as that of the local factors at $x$, and hence also the same as that of the local factors at $z$, it follows that $\pi$ has to respect the combinatorial structures of the local factors at $y$ as well.

 Thus Theorem \ref{thm:covering}, applied to $\Gamma:=\tilde\Gamma$, implies that $f$ extends uniquely to an automorphism $\psi:\tilde\Gamma\to \tilde\Gamma$ respecting the natural connection of $\tilde\Gamma$.
 By the uniqueness statement of Theorem \ref{thm:covering}, the maps $\pi$ and $\pi\circ \psi$ are identical, hence $\psi$ is a deck transformation.